Infectious-Diseases-Data-Observatory/worlddatr/README.md

     ADaM - Analysis Data Model, an internation data analysis model from CDISC.

 ## Installation
-### *NOTE: Ownership of this package will soon change to Infectious Diseases Data Observatory (https://github.com/Infectious-Diseases-Data-Observatory) which will change the path for downloading the package into R (exp Aug 2024)*

 You can install the development version of IDDOverse from [GitHub](https://github.com/) with: